 - The Netherlands Enterprise Agency also offers the Business partner scan, to quickly provide you with an overview of potential business partners in your chosen country.

 - Get in touch with the Enterprise Europe Network (EEN).
 They offer, among other things, access to a database of business partners, carrying profiles of thousands of companies from some 60 countries.
 You can also fill out your own profile.

 - Register for CONNECTS, a business platform that connects bilateral chambers of commerce for over 12 countries, including the Netherlands.
-If you register using your KVK number, you will get a free subscription for a year.

 - Visit international trade shows (see Auma or Expo Database) and get in touch with potential customers.
 The Enterprise Europe Network organises matchmaking events at international trade shows.